-Impairment losses on property, plant and equipment are reported together with losses on intangible assets and losses on goodwill under the "impairment losses" line item in the income statement.
+Impairment losses on property, plant and equipment are reported together with losses on intangible assets and losses on goodwill under the "Impairment losses" line item in the income statement.

-Gains and losses on disposals of assets, included in other operating income and expenses, are determined by comparing proceeds from disposals with the carrying value of the disposed asset.
+Gains and losses on asset disposals, included in "Other operating income and expenses", are determined by comparing proceeds from disposals with the carrying value of the disposed asset.